gu-gridh/gridh-pages/README.rst

 WORK_IN_PROGRESS

 gridh-pages is a Django app to create simple static pages for django projects.
+It offers to add pages with a title, slug and content which is a Richtextfield by using the django_prose_editor.
+It was created with gridh projects in mind but can be used in other contexts, too.

 Quick start
 -----------